-A country or zone may be considered historically free from infection with M. tuberculosis complex in specified animal categories when the requirements of point 1 a) of Article 1.4.6. have been met for the relevant animal categories.
+A country or zone may be considered historically free from infection with M. tuberculosis complex in specified animal categories when the requirements in Article 1.4.6. have been met for the relevant animal categories.

 Country or zone free from infection with M. tuberculosis complex in bovids